Careers360 Logo

 Answer:

 Plastids are species-specific and not region-specific and are found in all plants and euglenoids.
-Different type of plastid consists of different pigment; thus, imparting different colours at the parts where they are found.
-On the basis of the colour they impart, plastids can be divided into three types:
+Different type of plastids consists of different pigments thus, imparting different colours to the parts where they are found.
+Based on the colour they impart, plastids can be divided into three types:

 Chromoplasts: These are not colourless but essentially non-green plastids.
 They impart colours other than green to plants.
 Various colours other than green found in petals and fruits are because of chromoplasts.